traefik-tech-blog/traefik-sre-metrics/README.md

-# traefik-k3s-metrices
+# traefik-k3s-metrics

-The repository contains configuration for the following components :
+The repository contains configuration for the following components:
  - Prometheus
  - Treafik v2
  - HttpBin